“Ugh I wanna travel but I don’t have any money!”

 Whoa, “The Partying Traveler” telling you to give up alcohol?
 What a fraud, right?

 Let me just say this, I would pick a night out in Rio or Barcelona over a night out at a local bar ten times out of ten.
 I’m not saying abstain completely from having fun and going out, but you don’t need to be casually drinking beer while watching television every single day.
+Cutting back on alcohol will be huge if you want to save money.

 P.S. $3 wine is not that bad once you get used to it.